Peltola leads in Alaska's U.S. House race, while U.S. Senate race tightens

-Early results show incumbent Republican Lisa Murkowski trailing to challenger and fellow Republican Kelly Tshibaka in Alaska’s U.S. Senate election, while Democrat Mary Peltola is far ahead of her Republican rivals in the U.S. House race.
+Early results show incumbent Republican Lisa Murkowski narrowly trailing her challenger and fellow Republican Kelly Tshibaka in Alaska’s U.S. Senate election, while Democrat Mary Peltola is far ahead of her Republican rivals in the U.S. House race.

-With more than 80% of precincts counted, Peltola had about 47% of the vote in the election for Alaska’s lone U.S. House seat by early Wednesday.
+With nearly all precincts counted by early Wednesday, Peltola had about 47% of the vote in the election for Alaska’s lone U.S. House seat.
 Sarah Palin was in second place with roughly 27% and Nick Begich was third with about 24%.

 In the U.S. Senate race, Tshibaka had about 44% of the vote to Murkowski’s nearly 43%.
 Democrat Pat Chesbro was far behind with almost 10%, and if she is eventually eliminated in Alaska’s new ranked choice voting system, the Senate election might come down to whom Chesbro’s first-choice voters selected as their second favorite.